 2. Duration and consistency

-We propose to balance or bridge the neoformalist and relational approaches by differentiating between one-time conduct or a sporadic deviation in the short term on the one hand and consistent deviation in the long term on the other.
+We propose to balance or bridge the neo-formalist and relational approaches by differentiating between one-time conduct or a sporadic deviation in the short term on the one hand and consistent deviation in the long term on the other.
 Only a consistent deviation over a long time should be recognized in our context as having legal validity.
-The neoformalist approach is usually correct in cautioning against granting contractual validity to modification by conduct in cases of one-time conduct, both based on in-depth analysis of the parties' intent and on an economical consideration that seeks to enable the parties to show consideration for each other and act generously when required, without such conduct being held against them.
+The neo-formalist approach is usually correct in cautioning against granting contractual validity to modification by conduct in cases of one-time conduct, both based on in-depth analysis of the parties’ intent and on an economical consideration that seeks to enable the parties to show consideration for each other and act generously when required, without such conduct being held against them.
 By contrast, in the case of unsophisticated parties, and when dealing with constant change over time, the relational approach is better suited to the actual reality in arguing that ignoring the change and demanding a return to the written contract, which clearly does not represent the relationship in practice, is unjustified and does not reflect the understanding of the parties.

 Relational contract theory is also correct in stating that an informal agreement to deviate from the formal contract forms during the course of the relations between the parties, without a concrete point in time in which the understanding between the parties has taken shape.
 Therefore, flexible tests considering the relations between the parties as a whole are needed (i.e., tests that can identify agreements between parties that have evolved linearly over time, with or without specifying a concrete point in time at which the contract was modified).